 Employment Outlook and Salary Information

-Bookkeeping, accounting and auditing clerk employment growth is expected to be average at 11% over the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-PayScale.com reported that bookkeepers earned salaries ranging from $26,268 to $52,912 in September 2014.
-The median salary for bookkeepers at that time was $37,844.
+Bookkeeping, accounting and auditing clerk employment growth is expected to decline by 8% over the 2014-2024 decade, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The BLS also reported these same occupations earned median salaries of $37,250 in 2015.